 Sometimes mild nausea, even morning sickness, may improve by using your middle and index fingers to press firmly down on the groove between the two large tendons on the inside of your wrist that start at the base of your palm.

 Special wristbands to help relieve nausea are sold over the counter at many stores.
-When the band is worn around the wrist, it presses upon the same or similar pressure points just described.
-The bands are not expensive and are reported to work for at least some people
+When the band is worn around the wrist, it presses on the same or similar pressure points just described.

 Acupuncture is often used for nausea or vomiting related to chemotherapy for cancer.

 Acupressure and nausea

 Hass DJ.
 Complementary and alternative medicine.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease Pathophysiology/Diagnosis/Management.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2010:chap 127.